What is cloud detection and response (CDR)?

 If CDR detects unusual behavior, like a container reaching out to an unfamiliar IP, you need to know whether that workload has exploitable vulnerabilities or missing patches.
 Without that context, your team wastes time chasing low-risk events while high-risk assets still have exposures.

-After containment, your team knows exactly what to patch, update or reconfigure without waiting for a post-incident audit.
-This is how detection becomes action and response becomes remediation.
+After containment, your team knows exactly what to patch, update, or reconfigure without waiting for a post-incident audit.
+Detection becomes action and response becomes remediation.

 Evaluating cloud detection and response vendors

 Not all cloud detection and response solutions offer the same level of depth or flexibility.
-Choosing the right platform depends on how your teams work, where your workloads live and how much context you need to respond effectively.
+Choosing the right CDR platform depends on how your teams work, where your workloads live, and how much context you need to respond effectively.

 You also want built-in detection logic that understands cloud behavior.
-Look for platforms that use behavioral analytics to identify threats like privilege misuse, lateral movement and suspicious automation.
+Look for CDR solutions that use behavioral analytics to identify threats like privilege misuse, lateral movement and suspicious automation.

 Static rules or signature-based tools won’t cut it in a dynamic environment.